kavia-common/voice-assistant-chatbot-8591-8600/README.md

 - STT_PREFERRED_ENGINE=google

 Notes:
+- In container/preview environments, we avoid heavy system-level deps.
+We do not install pocketsphinx by default to keep builds reliable.
-- STT uses SpeechRecognition.
-It attempts pocketsphinx if requested, else Google Web Speech API (no key).
+- STT uses SpeechRecognition and will prefer Google Web Speech API unless you explicitly set STT_PREFERRED_ENGINE=sphinx and install pocketsphinx.
 - TTS uses pyttsx3 (offline) to generate WAV; falls back to gTTS (MP3) if needed.
+If system audio backends are unavailable, pyttsx3 may fail at runtime—code already falls back to gTTS.
 - Chat uses OpenAI if configured; else a simple heuristic responder.